Events – Danspace Project

 Created by Marjani Forté-Saunders in collaboration with Sound Designer Everett Saunders (7NMS)

-Performed by Marjani Forté-Saunders, and more to be announced
+Performed by Marjani Forté-Saunders, Jasmine Hearn, and Ny Opong

 float. is a multi-phased performance project that unfolds across solo, ensemble, and durational forms, attending to the dance of Body, Mind, and Will as a meditation on the Wondrous.
 Rooted in the Zen Buddhist concept of Clouds and Water, the work considers impermanence as a lived condition, asking how one moves through disruption, grief, and change by yielding, shifting, and advancing without resistance.